We built a spreadsheet based cost per lead (CPL) calculator that we feel is:

 The calculator shows 3 costs per lead: paid, inbound, and blended.
 Showing costs per lead by channel is extremely useful to let you and your team see what channel is performing better.

-Also, having the calculator in spreadsheet form lets you go back and play with values to see how this would affect the relative CPLs between the two channels.
+Also, having the Cost Per Lead Calculator in spreadsheet form lets you go back and play with values to see how this would affect the relative CPLs between the two channels.
 Finally, you can easily save different scenarios by either copying COLUMN B or copying the entire sheet into new tabs and giving each tab a unique name.

 Now that you're here